-- Board and senior leader attendance at committees and engagement events. - Examples of Island Impact Assessment and Fairer Scotland Duty and how this has been considered by the NHS Board or IJB in decision-making. - Communication and Engagement plans. - Reports/press releases on engagement and explanation of decision-making.
+- Examples of Island Impact Assessment and Fairer Scotland Duty and how this has been considered by the NHS Board or IJB in decision-making. - · Communication and Engagement plans. - Reports/press releases on engagement and explanation of decision-making.

-Co-production and design- The organisation has an integrated approach to engagement and draws from all relevant sources of information and date. information and data.
+The organisation has an integrated approach to engagement and draws from all relevant sources of information and data. -- -- --